PeterWrighten/Algorithms/MyAlgorithms/README.md

 *KMP is just a clever way to implement Brute Force.
 The essence is that utilizing restart state X to store next loop of Brute Force.
 (Avoid backup)*

-*It is just a simple Brute Force(Equivalent) which sync next step state.*
+*It is just a simple Brute Force(Equivalent) which async next step state.*

 **DFA**